mrgrim/MUP/README.md

 * Profiler - A simple server side profiler accessible via the `/tickhealth` command.
 This is ported from the same feature found in CarpetMod.
 It's a relatively naive and simple profiler that makes some tasks simpler, but due to how invasive the patch is it is recommend to only be enabled when it is needed.
+* Disable Movement Anti Cheat - Disables movement based anti cheat functionality.
+This helps with rubber banding from "Player moved too quickly" or "Player moved wrongly" when the server is lagging.
+However, hackers could very easily abuse this.
+Only enable if you trust all your players!

 ## What is EigenCraft?